What is the average words per minute speaking rate?

 - Fatigue – whenever you are tired, you will speak slower.
 This is a natural response of the brain that you slow down when you are tired.
 Not only speaking is impacted.
 The simple answer here is to schedule your recording sessions in advance so you will be well-rested.

 Alongside being relaxed and prepared, other techniques can also help you sound better.
-Even what you drink and at what time of the day you record your podcast can have an impact.
-Check here for a full list of tips to sound better: vocal tips for podcasters
+Even what you drink and at what time of the day you record your voice-over can have an impact.
+Check here for a full list of tips to sound better: vocal tips

-How to use pauses effectively during a podcast?
+How to use pauses effectively for better content delivery?

-When you make natural pauses, you automatically slow down your podcast words per minute speaking rate.
+When you make natural pauses, you automatically slow down your average words per minute speaking rate.
 In return, you should get more clear delivery and capture listeners’ attention.

-Using pauses during a podcast is a bit different than when giving a live speech.
-On a podcast, you can always remove unwanted stops and keep only those you wish to include.
+Using pauses during a recording is a bit different than when giving a live speech.
+For example, on a podcast, you can always remove unwanted stops and keep only those you wish to include.

-In a podcast, you should use pauses to:
+In a recording, you should use pauses to:

 - Indicate a change in tone or topic – use a pause if you want to change the mood from excitement to being more calm and reflective.
 Or use one if you will change what you are talking about and ease the progression of the story.
 Adding music can help with changing tone.